bleugreen/deeprhythm/docs/research/partitions.md

 ## GTZAN

 Tempo comes from the checked-out `gtzan_tempo_beat` annotations.
-Selection and folds are the fault-filtered Kereliuk–Sturm–Larsen partition at GTZAN metadata commit `fedc781`: 443 training, 197 validation, and 290 test entries before the historical DeepRhythm exclusions.
+Selection starts from the fault-filtered Kereliuk–Sturm–Larsen partition at GTZAN metadata commit `fedc781`: 443 training, 197 validation, and 290 test entries before the historical DeepRhythm exclusions.
+Those files still cross some artist keys in the current index, so every known artist is moved wholly to its most protected source fold (test before validation before training).
 Artist keys are parsed verbatim from Sturm's `index.txt`.
 Rows whose index artist is `?` receive a per-track key rather than an invented identity. `jazz.00054` and `reggae.00086` remain excluded for continuity with the v0.7 benchmark.